 As a skincare or nutraceutical brand, you’ll know that your customers want to fix a problem.
 If their problem is aging skin, then you need to be at the forefront of their minds with products that work.

 Astrion™ can be added to topical skincare preparations, liquids, and oral supplements.
-With human studies demonstrating a 15% reduction in wrinkles, the question isn’t should you add Astrion™ to your offering, but when.
+With human studies demonstrating a 15% reduction in wrinkles, the question isn’t whether should you add Astrion™ to your offering, but when.
 And the answer is now.
 So contact us to see how we can significantly improve your product range.